ShaneWeinstock/Case_Study_2/README.md

 for	the	company	to	experience	attrition.
 We	show	a	spike	of	attrition	between	the	age	of	25 to	35.
 Outside	of	the	age	bracket	the	attrition	goes	down.

-## Other components impacting attrition.
+## Variables impacting attrition.
 Review Department Titles compared to Gender
 ### library (ggplot2)
 ### par(las=1)
 ### Attrition.Gender <- ggplot(True.Attrition, aes(x=True.Attrition$Gender,